Fish Fry Recipes

 My friend Peggy brought this coleslaw to one of our picnics, and everyone liked it so much, we all had to have the recipe. —Sandra Matteson, Westhope, North Dakota

-You'll never buy tartar sauce again once you've tasted this super-easy recipe! —Michelle Stromko, Darlington, Maryland
+You'll never buy the jarred stuff again once you've tasted this super easy homemade tartar sauce! —Michelle Stromko, Darlington, Maryland

 Pancake mix and carbonated water are the surprising secrets to these beautifully browned catfish fillets.
 Serve with coleslaw or sweet potato fries, and get ready for smiles. —Taste of Home Test Kitchen